opensha/ucerf3-etas-launcher/parallel/README.md

 ## Monitoring job progress

 Once submitted, you must wait for you job to start.
 This can be nearly instantaneous or take hours to days, depending on what else is running/queued in the queue.
 Monitor the job with the `squeue -u $USER` command demonstrated in the previous section.
 Once the job is in the 'R' state (it has begun execution), you can monitor it's process with some of the tools in the [slurm_sbin](slurm_sbin) directory.
 These tools can either take the job ID number (which is printed out to the console when you submit the job, or can be found with `squeue -u $USER`), or if omitted will use the lowest ID number of any of your jobs in the 'R' state (that is, detect the first ID number of a running job).
 As mentioned previously, all of this assumes that you sumitted your job with the `slurm_submit.sh` command and these tools will only work if this is the case.
+If something goes wrong, you can kill a job with the `scancel <job-id>` command, or you can cancel all submitted jobs with the `scancel_me.sh` script.

 ### Watching the job STDOUT